washingtonpost/ans-schema/docs/proposals/2022-06-31 - Conditional Content.md

 # Proposal

 This document proposes changes to support conditional content in a story.
 When a story is request in Content API, the content will render differently depending on editor defined conditions.
+The the content of the story variations can be edited in parallel by multiple editors without locking each other out.

 * A new `variant` object defining conditional content data for a story.
   * [/ans/0.10.9/utils/variant.json](https://github.com/washingtonpost/ans-schema/blob/master/src/main/resources/schema/ans/0.10.9/utils/variant.json)